Technology in the Public Interest

 The overarching goal of Technology in the Public Interest is to strengthen democratic oversight and innovation in the governance of artificial intelligence (AI) through the development, adoption, and enforcement of evaluation, auditing, and accountability mechanisms that center public interest considerations.

 Our strategy seeks to ensure that AI systems are governed in ways that uphold democratic values, such as transparency, accountability, and public engagement.
-We emphasize the need for meaningful oversight that measure how AI systems impact people, communities, and society.
-To that end, we believe that accountability mechanisms should be grounded in the experiences of communities most vulnerable to AI harms.
-By doing so, we can help ensure the benefits of AI are widely shared.
+We emphasize the need for meaningful oversight that focuses on how AI systems impact people, communities, and society.
+Doing so helps expand who benefits from AI.

-- Strengthen the research base for public interest-focused AI evaluations, auditing, and accountability in ways that inform policy, practice, and public knowledge.
-AI evaluations broadly assess a system’s performance, examining factors such as societal impact, safety, and risk.
-And AI audits rigorously review systems, usually against defined standards or regulations, to verify compliance and accountability.
-This includes support for organizations that create and implement evaluation and audit methods and advance other types of accountability measures for AI systems.
+Strengthen the research base for public interest-focused AI evaluations, auditing, and accountability in ways that inform policy, practice, and public knowledge.
+We support organizations that create and implement evaluation and audit methods and advance other types of accountability measures for AI systems.

-- Advance the development, implementation, and enforcement of AI laws, policies, and regulations that center public interest considerations.
-This includes the development of policy and regulatory frameworks and analysis, capacity building, education, and new ideas for governing AI in the public interest.
+Advance the development, implementation, and enforcement of AI laws, policies, and regulations that center public interest considerations.
+This includes supporting the creation of policy and regulatory frameworks as well as analysis, capacity building, and education on governing AI in the public interest.

-- Support networks that ensure AI deployment in high-stakes sectors prioritize public interest considerations.
-AI tools are being rapidly deployed across socially consequential domains from healthcare to education and finance.
-We support field practitioners who work together to embed responsible practices, elevate security considerations, and center human rights at every state of implementation.
+Support networks that ensure AI deployment in high-stakes sectors—from healthcare to education and beyond—prioritizes public interest considerations.
+We support field practitioners who work together to embed responsible practices at every stage of AI implementation.

 TechEquity raises awareness about economic inequality resulting from the technology industry's products and practices, and advocates for change that ensures technology's evolution benefits everyone.
 Credit: TechEquity Collaborative